-Segment loss: JPY241mn (segment loss of JPY417mn in FY09/19)
+Segment loss: JPY31mn (a segment loss of JPY96mn in Q1 FY09/20)

-Other businesses include recruitment support services for Japanese companies seeking overseas human resources, and Japanese language schools for local hires of Japanese companies in Vietnam, the Philippines, Taiwan, and South Korea.
-The global spread of COVID-19 contributed to a tough operating environment in FY09/20.
+In Other businesses, Yumeshin operates education and recruitment businesses.
+In the former, it has promoted online programming tutorial services.
+In the latter, it has provided recruitment support services for Japanese companies seeking overseas human resources and operated Japanese language schools for local hires of Japanese companies in Vietnam, the Philippines, Taiwan, and South Korea.
+However, amid the harsh operating environment caused primarily by the global spread of COVID-19, it has continued to downsize its operations since FY09/20.